ClementBM/clementbm.github.io/_posts/2019-12-17-gradient-descent.markdown

 > $$g_{\ell}$$ is the activation function of the $$\ell^{\text{th}}$$ hidden layer.<br>
 > $$g_{\text{L}}$$ is the output function of the last layer.

-In this article we will take the sigmoid function for the activation and the softmax for the output:
+In this article we take the softmax function for the last layer and the sigmoid function for all hidden layers.
+In this particular case when the last layer has a softmax function, the second last layer has the same number of nodes then the last layer.
+It's because the softmax function give us a way to transform the output of the second last layer into probabilities of class appearence, with a sum of 1.

 * the sigmoid function
 $$